Fast protein folding is governed by memory-dependent friction: Methods

-\textbf{The fraction of native contacts:} For each protein, we project the back-bone C$_{\alpha}$ atomic positions from the all-atom trajectories onto the fraction of native contacts reaction coordinate $Q$, evaluated with a soft cut-off potential \cite{Best_2013}.
+\textbf{The fraction of native contacts:} For each protein, we project the back-bone C$_{\alpha}$ atomic positions from the all-atom trajectories taken from \cite{Lindorff_2011} onto the fraction of native contacts reaction coordinate $Q$, evaluated with a soft cut-off potential \cite{Best_2013}.
 The evaluation of $Q(t)$ requires a reference state, which we take to be the native state for each trajectory.
 To evaluate the native state, we follow previous implementations and select from amongst the member states of the trajectories (as opposed to using, for example, the PDB entry).
 The approach is similar to that used by Lindorff-Larsen \textit{et. al.} \cite{Lindorff_2011} and Best \textit{et. al.} \cite{Best_2013}, which follows from \cite{Daura_1999}.
 Briefly, we sample a subset of evenly spaced states from the full trajectory.
 For each pair of states, we calculate the corresponding root-mean-squared deviation (RMSD) between the two states.
 If the RMSD between two states is less than 0.2 nm, then we place the pair into a list.
 We assign the state that has the most listed pairs satisfying the RMSD condition as the native state for a given protein.
-Note that for proteins with more than one independent trajectory segments we select a single native state from amongst all trajectory segments, which we then use for all segments.
+The native states for each protein are displayed in Fig.~\ref{Fig_1}A. Note that for proteins with more than one independent trajectory segments we select a single native state from amongst all trajectory segments, which we then use for all segments.
 In the native state, we define all C$_{\alpha}$ pairs that are separated by at least 5 residues in the primary sequence and which are separated by less than 0.9 nm in Cartesian distance, as the native contacts.
 Each protein will have $N_{\rm{nc}}$ native contacts. $\textbf{s}_{ij}^0$ are the separation vectors for all native contact pairs in the native state, which have magnitudes $s_{ij}^0=\sqrt{\textbf{s}_{ij}^0\cdot \textbf{s}_{ij}^0}$. $\textbf{s}_{ij}(t)$ are the separation vectors for all native contact pairs at each time, with magnitudes $s_{ij}(t)=\sqrt{\textbf{s}_{ij}(t)\cdot \textbf{s}_{ij}(t)}$.
-This gives the fraction of native contacts we deem to be in contact at time t:
+This gives the fraction of the native contacts that are deemed to be in contact at time t as